Elevation: 6,540 ft

 This peak is not in the book.

-Peak 6540 is located on the Idaho/Montana border in the Bitterroot Mountain Range of the Clearwater National Forest.
-It is the first peak, of more than 300 feet prominence, just west of Lolo Pass.
+Peak 6540 is located on the Idaho/Montana border in the Bitterroot Mountains.
+It is the first ranked summit west of Lolo Pass.
 USGS Lolo Hot Springs

-Dan Saxton climbed this peak in the winter.
+Dan Saxton climbed this peak in Winter.
 He reports:

-“I did this peak in the winter, it is a snowmobile mecca, and is not quite the most aesthetic experience, though fewer of them had made it to the summit area……”
+“I did this peak in Winter.
+It is a snowmobile mecca and is not quite the most aesthetic experience, though fewer of them had made it to the summit area.”